 Remove pan from heat, add the optional pure extract if using, and whisk well.
-Serve warm.
+Serve warm or cold.

 Combine butter, water, and corn syrup in a medium saucepan over medium-low heat.
 Stir occasionally until the butter is melted and the mixture is combined.
 Add sugar, stir until dissolved.

 Increase the heat to medium-high and let the mixture boil (without disturbing) until the mixture begins to turn light brown.
 This will take somewhere between 4 – 8 minutes.
-(If you see sugar crystals forming above the mixture on the sides of the pan, take a wet pastry brush and press to the side of the pan, melting them into the liquid mixture.)
+If you see sugar crystals forming above the mixture on the sides of the pan, take a wet pastry brush and press to the side of the pan, allowing the moisture to wash them into the liquid mixture.